james9909/dsh/README.md

 * Support for redirection
 * Support for piping together 2 or more commands
 * Customizeable prompt
+* Support for globs

 TODO:
-* Add support for globs
+* Add support for aliases
+* Add config file for aliases and prompt

 Attempted: